ynagatomo/VOClimateSpiral/README.md

 Very simple AR app in visionOS, that shows the climate spiral, which is known as a way to visualize global surface temperature change.

-- Build: Xcode 15 beta 6 (Beta 6+ is required for some issues of beta 3-5), macOS 14 beta
+- Build: Xcode 15.2 beta, macOS 14.2
-- Target: visionOS 1.0 beta (You can run the app with the Vision Pro simulator of Xcode 15.)
+- Target: visionOS 1.0 beta (You can run this app with the Vision Pro simulator of Xcode 15.)

 *Since this project is based on the beta software, this repository is temporal and will be deleted after a while.*